 At the end of the registration process, you will be given a claim number.
 Write this number down and store it in a safe place that is easily accessible.
 You will need your claim number for any future inquiries you make.

 Each claim is reviewed on an individual basis and FEMA decides if the request qualifies to receive federal assistance (damages to second homes do not qualify for IA).
 Even if an individual does not qualify for payment from the federal government, there are other FEMA programs that may be able to help an applicant.

 Disaster aid to individuals generally falls into the following categories:

-Disaster Housing may be available for up to 18 months, using local resources, for displaced persons whose residences were heavily damaged or destroyed.
+May be available for up to 18 months, using local resources, for displaced persons whose residences were heavily damaged or destroyed.
 Funding also can be provided for housing repairs and replacement of damaged items to make homes habitable.

-Other Disaster Aid Programs include crisis counseling, disaster-related unemployment assistance, legal aid and assistance with income tax, Social Security and Veteran's benefits.
+Other Disaster Aid Programs include crisis counseling, disaster-related unemployment assistance, legal aid and assistance with income tax, Social Security, and Veteran's benefits.
 Other state or local help may also be available.